Travel Is A Basic Need, Not A Luxury – Thanks To Millennials

 Thanks to Millennials, travelling is not a luxury any more.
 We see travel as a vital piece of our life journey.
 An average Millennial travels several times a year.
 There is a big boom of travel bloggers out there, who make money whilst travelling nonstop.

-Thanks to impatient, self-reliant, service-oriented Millennials, start-ups like Cheapflights, Airbnb and Hostelworld have been able to enter an industry with traditionally high entry barrier and change things for the better.
+Thanks to impatient, self-reliant, service-oriented Millennials, start-ups like Cheapflights, Airbnb and Hostelworld have been able to enter an industry with traditionally high entry barriers and change things for the better.

 Airbnb is the perfect example of what happens when the Democratization of Fairness ideology is applied to the travel industry.
 For a Millennial traveling on a budget, hotels can be pricey.
 Why not crash on someone’s couch for a week at a much lower cost?
 Both the couch owner and the traveller win.
 The same principle applies to Cheapflights.co.uk, which provides a one-stop-shop for the cheapest deals you can find online, saving you both time and money.